Sui-Romanian-Hackathon/Caishen/AI_Copilot_Wallet_Product_Specification_with_zklogin_microservices.md

 #### 4.5.13 zkLogin Integration Architecture for AI Copilot Wallet

 The AI Copilot Wallet implements zkLogin as an alternative to external wallet connection (Slush).
-When a user chooses zkLogin authentication, the following flow occurs.
-The Telegram bot generates an ephemeral key pair and stores the private key in encrypted session storage.
-The bot presents OAuth login buttons for supported providers (Google, Facebook, Twitch, Apple).
-The user clicks a provider button and is redirected to complete OAuth login.
+In the current implementation, the web dApp generates the ephemeral key pair.
+For send-funds flows it stores the key server-side via `/api/ephemeral` (one-time retrieval, TTL) and keeps only a sessionId in sessionStorage; for linking flows it stores the key in sessionStorage.
 The OAuth provider returns a JWT to the web dApp callback URL.
-The web dApp sends the JWT to the salt service to retrieve the user's unique salt.
-The web dApp sends the JWT, salt, and ephemeral public key to the ZK proving service.
-The proving service returns a zero-knowledge proof.
-The web dApp computes the user's zkLogin Sui address.
-The address and proof are communicated back to the Telegram bot.
-For subsequent transactions, the bot uses the cached ZK proof and ephemeral key to sign transactions until the session expires.
+The web dApp retrieves the ephemeral key, fetches the user's salt from transaction-builder (Enoki-backed), requests a ZK proof from Enoki, derives the zkLogin address, and validates it against any sender parameter before signing.
+The derived address and proof are used to sign transactions until maxEpoch expires.

 #### 4.5.14 zkLogin Key Differentiators